 Coffee - it’s such a general term that covers so many different beverages.
 Have you ever wondered why your morning drip coffee from your machine at home tastes and looks completely different to the espresso drinks you order in a cafe?
 You’re not alone!
 As it turns out, espresso and drip coffee are totally different drinks that suit different people in different situations.
 Not to mention all of the other types of coffee such as French Press coffee, pour over coffee or even instant coffee.

 Entire books have been written on all the different types of coffee and we could talk about this topic for days.
+Dedicated coffee lovers own both a drip coffee machine and an espresso maker.
+The industry also created a combination coffee and espresso machine, for them.
 In this article therefore, we are going to be focusing on and answering the very important question why would you choose one vs the other?

 Learn the differences between drip coffee and espresso.
 Choose the right drink at the coffee shop and sound like a barista when you explain it to your friends.